matrix-org/matrix-spec-proposals/proposals/2211-store-3pids-hashed-at-rest.md

-# Identity Servers Storing Threepids Hashed at Rest
+# Identity Servers Storing Threepid Hashes at Rest

 The purpose of an identity server is to store mappings between third-party identities (3PIDs) and Matrix User IDs.
 This allows users to associate an